-6.4.1 Any dog entered and received at a trial must compete in all individual (27-09-17) exercises of all classes in which it is entered, unless excused by the judge, superintendent or the Trial Chair.
+6.4.1 Any dog entered and received at a trial must compete in all individual (05-05-20) exercises of all classes in which it is entered, unless the handler leaves the ring (HLR) or is excused by the judge, or the Trial Chair.
+This rule does not apply to the group exercises.
 If a dog is excused by any of these officials for biting or attempting to bite, the reason for the excusal must be recorded by the official on the relevant CKC form, a copy of the form provided to the dog's handler in the ring and the CKC, according to Appendix D.